kangguru/botvac/README.md

 Will make the action start.
 To trigger other activities, just change the requested URL to one of the above method names.

+## Other languages

+Ruby is not you first choice of language?
+No worries, there's also an implementation for PHP done by Tom Rosenback (https://github.com/tomrosenback/botvac)

 ## Contributing

 1. Fork it ( http://github.com/<my-github-username>/botvac/fork )